xkumiyu/plot-cli/README.md

 [![GitHub Workflow Status][actions-status]][actions] [![codecov][codecov-status]][codecov] [![License][license]][license-file]

-Command Line Interface for Data Visualization.
+This tool is command line interface for data visualization.

-The plot-cli works on Python versions:
+The plot-cli works on Python version 3.6.1 and greater.

-- Python 3.6
-- Python 3.7
-- Python 3.8

 ## Installation